 We believe our advice on how to keep up with Angular upgrades were useful and comprehensive.
 We tried to provide you with the best possible options and share practical advice.
 So be contemporary, consistent and may your application comply with the best approach!

-This is an ever-green article.
-The current version of this article is v2.17, this article will be updated after each new Angular version release.
+This is an evergreen article.
+The current version is 20 It will be updated with each new Angular major version release.